kateuj/kate-brush-portfolio/README.md

   ![Initial site performance](assets/readme-images/initial-site-performance.png)

 To improve my score, I did the following:
-* Updated button text colour in form to a darker colour to improve readability contrast and site accessbility.
+* Updated button text colour in form to a darker colour to improve readability contrast and site accessibility.
 ![Button colour contrast error](assets/readme-images/button-contrast-error.png)
 * Added aria labels to the links across the site to improve accessibility score.
 * Reduced image sizes to improve performance.